The Caranchos of Florida (film)

-The Caranchos of Florida (Los caranchos de la Florida) is a 1938 Argentine drama film directed and written by Alberto De Zavalia with Carlos Aden.
+The Caranchos of Florida (Los caranchos de la Florida) is a 1938 Argentine drama film of the Golden Age of Argentine cinema directed and co-written by Alberto De Zavalia.
 The film premiered in Buenos Aires and starred José Gola and Amelia Bence.

 The film is based on a novel of the same title by Benito Lynch.
-It was part of the Golden Age of Argentine Cinema.

 In the United States release the film was distributed by Cinexport Distributing Co.